Hubbard, No. 15 Oklahoma State, escape with another victory

 Jarret Doege threw for 285 yards and a touchdown for West Virginia (1-1, 0-1), which actually outgained Oklahoma State 353-342.
 Winston Wright had four catches for 103 yards, including a 70-yard score late in the second quarter.

-West Virginia was hurt by several costly penalties, getting flagged 12 times for 106 yards.
+West Virginia, which has now lost six in a row to Oklahoma State dating back to 2014, was hurt by several costly penalties, getting flagged 12 times for 106 yards.

+“Today was not good enough,” Mountaineers coach Neal Brown said.
+“That’s the story of the game – extremely disappointing performance.
+We were an undisciplined football team today, and that’s on me, that’s on our coaches.
+We talk all the time about WVU not beating WVU.”

 Oklahoma State came through with a key turnover early in the second quarter.
 After defensive end Trace Ford forced a fumble by hitting Doege’s arm while he was about to pass, Tyren Irby scooped up the loose ball in the backfield and raced 56 yards for the touchdown that made it 14-0.